-The default tarantoolctl configuration file is installed in /etc/default/tarantool.
-This file is used when tarantoolctl is invoked by root.
-When invoked by a local user, tarantoolctl first looks for its defaults file in the current directory (\$PWD/.tarantoolctl), and then in the current user's home directory (\$HOME/.config/tarantool/tarantool).
-If not found, tarantoolctl falls back to built-in defaults.
+When tarantool is invoked by root, it looks for a configuration file in /etc/default/tarantool.
+When tarantool is invoked by a local (non-root) user, it looks for a configuration file first in the current directory (\$PWD/.tarantoolctl), and then in the current user's home directory (\$HOME/.config/tarantool/ tarantool).
+If no configuration file is found there, or in the /usr/local/etc/default/tarantool file, then tarantoolctl falls back to built-in defaults.

-- 3. Look up the instance file in the instance directory, e.g. /etc/tarantool/instances.enabled.
+- 3. Look up the instance file in the instance directory, for example /etc/tarantool/instances.enabled.
 To build the instance file path, tarantoolctl takes the instance name, prepends the instance directory and appends ".lua" extension to the instance file. - 4.
 Override box.cfg{} function to pre-process its parameters and ensure that instance paths are pointing to the paths defined in the tarantoolctl configuration file.
 For example, if the configuration file specifies that instance work directory must be in /var/tarantool, then the new implementation of box.cfg{} ensures that work\dir parameter in box.cfg{} is set to /var/tarantool/<instance\name>, regardless of what the path is set to in the instance file itself. - 5.
 Create a so-called "instance control file".
 This is a Unix socket with Lua console attached to it.
 This file is used later by tarantoolctl to query the instance state, send commands to the instance and so on. - 6.
+Set the TARANTOOLCTL environment variable to 'true'.
+This allows the user to know that the instance was started by tarantoolctl. - 7.
 Finally, use Lua dofile command to execute the instance file.

-If you start an instance using systemd tools, like this (the instance name is my app):
+If you start an instance using systemd tools, like this (the instance name is my\app):

-\$ systemctl start tarantool@my\app \$ ps axuf|grep exampl[e] taranto+ 5350 1.3 0.3 1448872 7736 ?
+\$ systemctl start tarantool@my\app

+\$ ps axuf|grep exampl[e]

+taranto+ 5350 1.3 0.3 1448872 7736 ?
 Ssl 20:05 0:28 tarantool my\app.lua <running>